Skip to main content

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix our financial statements published before 2018.

-2. Public-i offers the webcasts of the council meetings (link opens in new window).
+Public-i offers the webcasts of the council meetings (link opens in new window).
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.
 Read Public-i’s accessibility statement (link opens in new window).

 What we’re doing to improve accessibility

 We contact our suppliers to assess their compliance with the legislation.
-We are also approaching organisations, who request that we publish their documents on our website, to discuss how we can present their information in an accessible way.
+We are also approaching organisations that request we publish their documents on our website, to discuss how we can present their information in an accessible way.

 Preparation of this accessibility statement

 This statement was prepared on 27 July 2020.
-We reviewed it on 10 August 2023 and updated the statement.
+It was last reviewed on 26 July 2024.
 We will continue to review our accessibility status monthly and update the statement when needed.

-We tested this website on 1 August 2023.
-We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned 3,394 pages and 339 documents on our site.
+This website was last tested on 26 July 2024 using our automated accessibility testing tool Silktide.
+We scanned 4,178 pages and 350 documents on our site.

 Read aloud icon Read aloud